bmrb-io/PyBMRB/docs/usage/pybmrb-introduction.rst

 model, which is an object oriented data model driven by `NMR-STAR dictionary <https://github.com/uwbmrb/nmr-star-dictionary>`_ .
-Each BMRB entry includes the meta data such as the information about the biological sample and solvent, experimental conditions, instrument details, author information and so on along the observed NMR chemical shift data.
+Each BMRB entry includes the meta data such as the information about the biological sample and solvent, experimental conditions, instrument details, author information and so on along with the observed NMR chemical shift data.
 NMR chemical shift  is the core information available in NMR-STAR formatted files provided by BMRB.
 These files may also contain additional derived data such as restraints, Residual Dipolar couplings (RDC), J-couplings, Chemical Shfit Aniostrophy(CSA) data and so on.
 BMRB provides python parser (`PyNMRSTAR <https://github.com/uwbmrb/PyNMRSTAR>`_ )